-Step 1 Unpack your trees.
+step1 Unpack your trees.

 Remove the plastic bag around the roots (the roots are covered with a hydrating gel to keep them moist during shipment).
 Carefully separate and inspect the trees to see if their roots are still moist.
-If there are any problems with your shipment, please contact our office immediately by calling 800-669-2067 or email us at EMAIL@chestnuthilloutdoors.com.
+If there are any problems with your shipment, please contact our office immediately by calling 855-386-7826 or email us at chestnuthilloutdoors@gmail.com .
 If your package is badly damaged, please discuss this with the UPS driver at delivery and do not throw away the packing in the event that a claim needs to be filed with UPS.

-Step 4 Water your trees.
+step 4 Water your trees.

 If your trees are still dormant, they need to be kept slightly moist.
 Once the trees break bud and leaf out, they will need to be watered regularly, at least twice per week throughout the growing season and more often during dry spells.
 The amount of water needed is dependent on your soil, temperatures and rainfall.
 It is extremely critical that newly transplanted trees be watered regularly during the first year of growth.
 It is the more important factor to insure the successful start of your new trees!
+Fruit, nut and wildlife trees are not difficult to grow, but they do require consistent care to become established in their new environment and as they grow to provide you with a bounty of fresh fruits and nuts.
+Your order of trees has been carefully chosen for you.

-Step 2 Check plant zone.
+step 2 Check plant zone.